But Ms Badenoch slammed the suggestion, accusing the former chairman of “disgraceful misrepresentation”.

 Ms Badenoch was criticised for publicly shaming journalist Nadine White in 2021.

-The HuffPost reporter had asked the equalities minister’s office about suggestions Ms Badenoch had refused to participate in a video featuring black cross-party politicians seeking to encourage the take-up of the Covid-19 vaccination.
+The HuffPost reporter had asked the equalities minister’s office about suggestions Ms Badenoch had refused to participate in a video featuring black cross-party politicians seeking to promote the Covid-19 vaccination.

 Screenshots of Ms White’s two emails were shared on Twitter by Ms Badenoch, who branded them “creepy and bizarre”.
 Labour called for an investigation and Ms White said the MP’s actions set a dangerous precedent, threatening the role of a free press.